 The Youth Resource Deputies are managed by LT Jeremy Bouchard and are supervised by SGT West Kennedy, SGT Charles Brantley, and SGT Michael Hartsel.
 The unit is comprised of deputies who are assigned to all St. Johns County schools.
 They are there for emergency response situations, as well as facilitation of required training, drills, and participation on each school’s threat assessment team.
 These resource deputies have received extensive training in working with students and local schools.

-The Traffic Unit is managed by acting Lieutenant SGT Terry Shirley and is supervised by acting Seargent CPL Troy Bickert in the North Region and SGT Napolean Staggers in the South Region.
+The Traffic Unit is managed by acting Lieutenant SGT Terry Shirley and is supervised by acting Seargent CPL Troy Bickert for the north region and CPL Sean Creppel for the south region.
 Traffic is responsible for traffic enforcement, traffic homicide investigations, and motor escorts.
 There are currently 12 people in the Traffic Unit.

 - Supplementing law enforcement in non-confrontational calls for service